April 11, 2016

 Health officials from MDH and the Centers for Disease Control and Prevention (CDC) recommend that all health care providers assess the sexual risks among their patients and provide the necessary STD screenings.
 Health care providers should also make efforts to get infected patients’ sex partners treated.

 “We recommend health care providers take a complete sexual history and test all women with risk factors for syphilis,” said Krissie Guerard, manager of the HIV, STD and tuberculosis section at MDH.
 Risk factors include drug use, multiple sex partners, infection with other STDs and prior syphilis infection.
 All pregnant women should be tested at three points during their pregnancy: the first visit with their doctor, the 28th week of pregnancy and at delivery.

 What’s being done, resources

 Action steps and resources for STD control, monitoring, prevention, testing and treatment include the following:

 - The Community Restoring Urban Youth Sexual Health (CRUSH), in partnership with the Minnesota Chlamydia Partnership (MCP), will host its second annual STI Testing Day in Minnesota on April 12.
 Sexually active teens and young adults are encouraged to take advantage of this observance by getting tested for STDs.
 More than 50 locations will offer no or low-cost STD testing throughout the state.
-For testing locations, visit the CRUSH website Minnesota STI Testing Day.
+For testing locations, visit the CRUSH website Minnesota STI Testing Day (website removed).